wbea101/Periods-Worldwide/Visuals.md

 "showing the average of years when spent on their periods in many countries"

-Nightgale rose chart https://datavizcatalogue.com/methods/nightingale_rose_chart.html experiment with chart and see of it makes sense to use
+Nightgale rose chart https://datavizcatalogue.com/methods/nightingale_rose_chart.html Experiment with a chart and see if it makes sense to use

-multi-set bar chart https://datavizcatalogue.com/methods/bar_chart.html Datasets on menopause in blue and datasets on menarche in orange on x-axis the country and y-axis is the year
+multi-set bar chart https://datavizcatalogue.com/methods/bar_chart.html Menopause age  is in blue menarche age is in orange on the x-axis of the country and the y-axis is the year